 Who are you most excited to see at Roadburn?

 You, Ben.
-We will share beers while dancing to Drab Majesty and Soft Kill, or while being leveled by Cave In, Fear Falls Burning, Lingua Ignota, Imperial Triumphant, Malokarpatan, Pijn, Secret Cutter, and Thou.
+We will share beers while dancing to Drab Majesty and Soft Kill, or while being levelled by Cave In, Fear Falls Burning, Lingua Ignota, Imperial Triumphant, Malokarpatan, Pijn, Secret Cutter, and Thou.
 If I’m really honest though, I’ll watch Have a Nice Life and just sit in a corner.

 Ben Handelman is gearing up for April on Twitter.